 The Human Resource Administration concentration will prepare graduates to:

 - Evaluate the effectiveness of recruiting methods and the validity of various selection procedures

 - Design and execute a training project using the appropriate theories and facilitation skills

 - Design competitive pay structures and performance-based incentive systems

 - Explain employee and employer rights and obligations in a collective bargaining situation

 - Design human resource policies and practice that comply with labor and employment legislation and regulations

 Online courses follow an accelerated 8-week format.
 Courses are asynchronous; accessible anytime from anywhere.
 All students are required to participate in an online orientation prior to the beginning of the program.
 During the orientation, students learn to navigate the Canvas course learning system, to utilize strategies for becoming a successful online learner, and to access other University resources.
 Learn more about the learning environment at Online Learning.

-Human Resource Administration Program Requirements (21 credits)
+Organizational Leadership & Change Program Requirements (21 credits)